 There are also several name formats to choose from:

 The SNMP Discovery Event Monitor can detect SNMP values and map them to tags to help you monitor and manage your devices.
 For example, it can auto-detect system.sysLocation.0 and add a tag for it to all your devices.
 Then, you can use that tag for selecting devices in email notifications and in other places.
 Enter the OID/symbolic name in the corresponding text field, then enter a tag that you would like to be associated with the system name in the "Map to Tag Name" field.
 Once you save changes to your event monitor, this association will be implemented across all applicable devices and used when onboarding any new devices containing the system name you specified.

 There are many uses for this feature.
 One example is that, using this automatic tagging system, you can keep track of who is responsible for each new network device.
 Another idea is to add serial number tags or service tags to this field and include them in all device alerts.
 This way, when a network device needs servicing, these values are readily available to quote to the device's vendor.
 Check out our Monitoring by Tag tutorial for more ideas on how tagging your devices can save you a lot of work!

 Now that you know how to use the SNMP Discovery Event Monitor, you can automate the task of adding new network devices to your monitoring configuration.
 In this tutorial, we taught you how to set up a new SNMP Discovery Event Monitor and how to use the powerful tag discovery feature.
+We also offer ping and Active Directory discovery event monitors for all your auto-onboarding needs.
+Refer to our SNMP Discovery Event Monitor reference guide for more documentation on this event monitor.
 Keep an eye on the Features page on our website to keep discovering new aspects of the event monitors FrameFlow provides!More Tutorials